National Tactical Response Group

-The National Tactical Response Group (NTRG) is a specialist unit of His Majesty's Prison Service in the United Kingdom, who work alongside National Dog & Technical Support Group (NDTSG) that is equipped to respond to serious incidents in prisons, in particular protests and hostage taking incidents.
+The National Tactical Response Group (NTRG) is a specialist unit of His Majesty's Prison Service (HMPS) in England and Wales, working alongside the National Dog & Technical Support Group (NDTSG).
+The unit responds to dangerous situations, in particular, prison riots and hostage taking incidents.
+It has also been deployed to young offender institutions (YOIs) and immigration removal centres (IRCs).

-Officers are trained in riot control tactics including methods of entry, working at height and hostage resolution.
-They wear stab vests, flame retardant uniforms, helmets and armoured gloves and carry Monadnock PR-24 batons, shields, PAVA incapacitant and smoke bombs.
-Staff operate at two sites, NDTSG Kidlington near Campsfield House in Oxford, and NTRG Hatfield Woodhouse, near HM Prison Hatfield in South Yorkshire.
+NTRG officers undertake four months of training in riot control tactics including methods of entry, working at height and hostage resolution.
+They wear flame retardant uniforms, stab-proof vests, helmets and armoured gloves and routinely carry batons, shields, PAVA incapacitant spray, and smoke bombs.
+The unit operates at two sites, NTRG Hatfield Woodhouse, near HMP Hatfield in South Yorkshire, and NDTSG Kidlington near Campsfield House IRC in Oxford.

-Deployments of the NDTSG and NTRG are overseen at a national management level, and where escalation from localised 'Tornado Teams' is deemed appropriate.

-The NTRG had 44 total staff in 2017, and a budget of £1.5 million in the financial year 2019-20.
-In 2018, the unit was deployed 640 times to prisons across England and Wales.
+Deployments of the NDTSG and NTRG are overseen at a national level, where escalation from localised 'Tornado Teams' is deemed appropriate.
+The NTRG had 44 total staff in 2017, and a budget of £1.5 million in the 2019–2020 financial year.
+In 2024, the unit was called out 822 times to prison establishments across England and Wales.